voxpupuli/beaker/README.markdown

 snapshot prior to running tests.

 Additional requirements on the Test Driver:
-- Must have the 'fission' gem (including all its dependencies) installed
 - Must have a ~/.fissionrc that points to the `vmrun` executable and where VMs can be found